Two paddlers on a sea kayak raise their paddles overhead against a Pacific sunset, silhouetted below Qingshui Cliff, Hualien

 Not included

-• Transport from Hualien City (local driver on request)
+• Transport from Hualien City (shuttle on request)

 • Accommodation